-As many corporate whistleblowers have discovered, doing the right thing isn’t always rewarded.
+As many corporate whistleblowers discover, doing the right thing isn’t always rewarded.
 Instead, telling the truth can be followed by retribution and career ruin.
-How do we make it safe to speak up?
+Ahead of their appearance at the World Congress of Accountants (WCOA), Wendy Addison, Sylvain Mansotte and Michael Woodford ask: How do we make it safe to speak up?

 From this low point, Addison embarked on a path of research in social science and neuroscience, ultimately forming a consultancy called SpeakOut SpeakUp, which not only addresses whistleblowing, but seeks to change organisational behaviour so that whistleblowing is no longer necessary.